-The 5k is a great event to take part in; it serves both as an ideal introduction to running and also a meaningful challenge in its own right.
-This beginner's training guide focuses on everything you need to get started, including sensible precautions to take and a week-by-week structured guide that will convert you from complete beginner to a fitter, healthier, successful 5k runner.
+The 10k beginner training guide focuses on everything you need to help you complete your first event, sensible precautions to take and also contains a week-by-week structured program that will turn you into a 10k runner.
 This guide includes advice on:

-- Training: how to get started - Kit: what to buy and what to leave on the shelf. - Footwear: how to choose the right training shoes for you. - Nutrition: how to correctly fuel your body. - Hydration: when to drink, so that you don't dehydrate - Training: a 12-week program to prepare you for your first 5k event
+- Training: the dos and don'ts of successful, safe training. - Kit: what to buy and what to leave on the shelf. - Footwear: how to choose the right training shoes for you. - Nutrition: how to correctly fuel your body. - Hydration: when to drink, so that you don't dehydrate. - Training guide: a 16-week program to prepare you for your first 10k event.